puppetlabs/gatling-puppet-load-test/CD4PE.md

 * Click the 'Save changes' button.

 ### Update the control repo for CD4PE
+Retune because tuning will get lost when the control repo is deployed
+* add in the pe_tune changes to the common.yaml on the production branch

 CD4PE is designed to use the master branch as the default with additional branches per environment.

 * Create a 'master' branch from the 'production' branch.